khovkevin25/Project4/README.md

 Lastly, our target variable is _Hair Loss_ as we are seeing how these other columns and attributes influence or lead to it.

 ## **Visuals and Findings**
+The dataset consisted of two types of variables: binary and non-binary.
+The binary variables consisted of **genetics**, **hormonal changes**, **poor hair care habits**, **environmental factors**, **smoking**, and **weight loss**.
+The non-binary variables, however, focused on **medical conditions**, **medications and treatments**, **nutritional deficiencies**, and the presence of hair loss in individuals experiencing certain levels of **stress** and of a particular **age group**.
+In this section, we have compiled a series of charts that display both the existence and lack thereof of these variables in both individuals who have experienced losing hair and those who haven’t.
+This provided us with visualizations of any potential patterns or findings when analyzing the relationship between the variables and hair loss.

-- Binary Variables:
+- **Binary Variables**:
+  Although there is a large variety of binary variables, there is very little difference between the individuals who have these factors, those who don’t and whether they experienced hair loss.

   - **Genetics:** Below is a chart that displays whether there is a hereditary factor in hair loss.
-On the x-axis, the 0 represents individuals who do not carry the gene(s) that contributes to hair loss while the 1 represents those who are carriers.
-Of the individuals who are non-carriers, 52.4% of them are not experiencing hair loss while 47.6% are.
-As for those who are carriers of the gene(s), 48.3% of them are not experiencing hair loss while 51.7% are.
+Of the individuals who are non-carriers of hair loss genetics (0), 52.4% of them are not experiencing hair loss while 47.6% are.
+As for those who are carriers of the genes (1), 48.3% of them are not experiencing hair loss while 51.7% are.
 Overall, there doesn't appear to be a significant difference between the two groups.

  ![alt text](https://github.com/khovkevin25/Project4/blob/main/Visuals_Binary%20Charts/Genetics_Factor.png)